DarthMike/darthmike.github.io/source/_posts/2014-12-20-a-tale-of-categories-and-extensions.markdown

 }
 ```

 Additionally, you can create extensions to reflect your designer’s stylesheet.
-Here I use the previous pattern of adopting a protocol in an extension.

 ```swift
 extension UIColor {
     class func brandColor() -> UIColor {